NoM0Re/WoW-3.3.5a-Addons/README.md

 [Rising Gods](https://addons.rising-gods.de/addons/atlas)<br/>

 ## **Equipence**
-Equipence is a detailed gear overview for every character you inspect.
 Displays gems, enchants, item levels, and quality borders directly in the character and inspection UI.
 See full gear status at a glance without extra steps.
 All visual elements can be toggled or adjusted in the options.<br/>
 <br/>
 [Download](https://github.com/s0h2x/Equipence/archive/refs/heads/master.zip)<br/>
 <br/>